sourcegraph/sourcegraph-public-snapshot/doc/admin/licensing/index.md

 # Licensing

-Sourcegraph Enterprise requires a valid license key to enable many Enterprise-specific features.
+Sourcegraph requires a valid license key to enable many of its more prominent features.

 Sourcegraph will periodically perform a license validation check by contacting sourcegraph.com.
 This check sends no information other than a unique site ID and information about the configured Sourcegraph license.
 This check is mandatory, and if the check fails Sourcegraph will disable all Enterprise features until a successful license check is completed.